swiftlang/swift/docs/LibraryEvolution.rst

 Summary
 =======

 When possible, Swift gives library authors freedom to evolve their code without breaking binary compatibility.
 This has implications for both the semantics and performance of client code, and so library owners also have tools to waive the ability to make certain future changes.
-The language guarantees that client code will never accidentally introduce implicit dependencies on specific versions of libraries.
+When shipping libraries as part of the OS, the availability model guarantees that client code will never accidentally introduce implicit dependencies on specific versions of libraries.

 Glossary